wgslr/getting-started/README.md

 # Onedata Quickstart Scenarios

-This repository contains a few scenarios for quickly and easily getting started with administration and management of Onedata distributed data management platform.
+This repository contains a few scenarios for quickly and easily getting started with of Onedata distributed data management platform.
+The scenarios are intedned for administrators who want to get familiar with Onedata.
 If you're new to Onedata please have a look at the introductory information in our [documentation](https://onedata.org/docs/doc/getting_started/what_is_onedata.html).

 Scenarios vary in complexity: beginning with simple, preconfigured demos and ending with highly advanced multi-cluster setups.
 The scenarios are implemented using preconfigured Docker images, and can be quickly deployed and tested.